stellalo/Data-Engineering-Capstone-KEGG-dataset-/README.md

     <img width="452" alt="Screenshot 2024-01-28 at 1 06 38 PM" src="https://github.com/stellalo/Data-Engineering-Capstone-KEGG-dataset-/assets/89308696/7c1560eb-3fc3-4902-8b73-630f1a685bfb">

 <h2>🌔 Steps to Reproduce</h2>
-Step 1: Use Terraform to create bucket in GCS, dataset & table in BigQuery.
+<h3>Step 1: Use Terraform to create bucket in GCS, dataset & table in BigQuery.</h3>

 * <b><ins>Set up GCP</ins></b>: After creating your GCP account, create or modify the following resources to enable Terraform to provision your infrastructure:
 	* A GCP Project: GCP organizes resources into projects.
 Create one in the GCP console and keep note of the project ID.